-Kristi has a masters of Education and a teaching certificate in special education.
-She has a special interest in utilizing outdoor classroom spaces and the natural world.
-Her family includes her husband, children, dogs, cats, chickens, bees and horses.
-Kristi will be reaching out to our Prep families with more information on the upcoming semester.
+Kristi has a Master's degree in Education and a special education teaching certificate.
+She has an interest in utilizing outdoor classroom spaces and the natural world.
+Her family includes her husband, children, dogs, cats, chickens, bees, and horses.

 Day Program Mentor

 Amanda graduated from Klein High School in 2009.
-That fall Amanda began riding lessons at JoyRide.
-In recognition of her skills and commitment she trained to as a volunteer as both a sidewalker and a horse handler.
+That fall, Amanda began riding lessons at JoyRide.
+In recognition of her skills and commitment, she trained as a volunteer and became a sidewalker and a horse handler.
 Once the day program was formed, Amanda began working with the young adults as a mentor.
-Amanda provides individual assistance to several Prep participants and supports the teacher with instructional activities.
-Amanda, an avid equestrian competitor has won many trophies, belt buckles, and ribbons galore as an Equestrians with Disabilities Rider in Quarter Horse shows.
+Amanda, an avid equestrian competitor, has won many trophies, belt buckles, and ribbons galore as an Equestrian with Disabilities Rider in Quarter Horse shows.
 Still committed to learning, Amanda is currently taking reining lessons.
 She loves taking care of her 3 horses, Forrest, Bella, and Bodemeister.